Pre-operative Instructions for Patients Undergoing Intravenous Anesthesia:

 - Remove all nail polish and acrylic/gel nails prior to your surgery.
 This is required so our equipment can monitor the amount of oxygen in your blood.

-- Take all of your medications as prescribed prior to your surgery unless told otherwise by Dr. Aves or Dr. Salomon.
+- Take all of your medications as prescribed prior to your surgery unless told otherwise by Dr. Aves.
 If you are an insulin dependant diabetic, please take half of your normal dose of insulin prior to your procedure.

 The removal of impacted wisdom teeth and surgical extraction of teeth is quite different from the extraction of erupted teeth.
 The following conditions may occur, all of which are considered normal: